 Dausch found another equaliser, though, seven minutes before the 90 was up and Charlie Finney thought he’d won it in extra-time, until Tom Wilkinson popped up with a 121st-minute leveller to send the match to penalties.

-However, North End’s Izac Khan was the only player to miss in an otherwise perfect shootout, and the Sky Blues took the victory.
+However, North End’s Izac Khan was the only player to see his spot-kick saved in an otherwise perfect shootout, and the Sky Blues took the victory.

 North End were the team on top from the start at Deepdale, with skipper Max Wilson and Kacper Pasiek both coming close, before Mawene gave his side the lead in style.